 The Woodlands 2000 Trust is a Kenyan based organization that offers afforestation consultancy services to companies, farmers and landowners who are interested in commercial and environmental sustainable woodlot farming.
-The overall objective is to create a sustainable and profitable tree products industry that contributes towards poverty alleviation and increased bio-diversify in semi-arid regions.
+The Woodlands 2000 Trust has supported us with advisory on the establishment of the Karen Blixen Forestry School and we are very grateful for their assistance.